alowayed/coding-problems/bridge-building/README.md

 ## Problem

 Given an N dimentional orthotope of edge lengths n<sub>1</sub>, n<sub>2</sub>, ..., n<sub>N</sub>.
 Assume a bridge builder buids randomly by placing hypercubes within the orthotope.
-Determine when a continuous path exists along the 1st dimention from 0 to n<sub>1</sub>-1.
+Determine when an orthogonally continuous path exists from 0 to n<sub>1</sub>-1 along the 1st dimention.

 ## Example